wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 the current cycle, and the response message is sent by calling `sendResponseUp()`, followed by `cleanUpAfterRequest()`.
 Note that the line's timestamp is also updated by calling `setTimestamp()` with the return value of `sendResponseUp`.

+Method `sendResponseUp()` just takes the request event, creates a new response event by calling `makeResponse()` (which also sets the source and destination of the response event by inverting the two in the request event), and simulates the access latency using the input argument `time`, which is the last cycle the cache block is busy, and the current timestamp `timestamp_`.
+We have already covered access latency simulation in earlier sections, and do not repeat it here.
+The access latency value being used depends on whether the request is from the MSHR (i.e., cache controller's retry buffer), in which case is data member `mshrLatency_`, or it is from the cache controller's event buffer, in which case is data member `tagLatency_`.
+The response event is eventually inserted into the send queue by calling `forwardByDestination()`, which is defined in the base class.